jameswilky/aria/README.md

 # Aria

-Aria is a application that allows you to talk
+Aria is a application that allows you to specify a github repo and use it as context to chat with an AI

 ## Techologies